Free checklist

 5. Run the math

-Use conservative numbers for tuition, lost wages, financing, weeks until first job, first-year gross pay, and repayment.
-If the decision only works under optimistic assumptions, treat it as high risk.
+Use cautious numbers for tuition, the pay you give up, financing, weeks until your first job, first-year pay, and loan payments.
+If the decision only works with rosy assumptions, treat it as risky.

-• No-experience jobs often mean training fleets, OTR, regional, team, or recent-graduate programs.
+• No-experience jobs usually mean training fleets, long-haul, regional, team, or recent-grad programs.

-• Verify job requirements on the carrier's official career page before relying on a job-board listing.
+• Check the requirements on the company's own career page before you trust a job-board listing.

-• Do not sign a lease-purchase agreement before modeling fixed costs, fuel, downtime, and maintenance risk.
+• Don't sign a lease-purchase deal before you run the fixed costs, fuel, downtime, and repair risk.

 Official sources and verification links